postvolve-hub/postvolve/README.md

 ## Overview

 PostVolve is a SaaS application designed to automate viral news card creation and distribution.
-The platform generates AI-powered "News Cards" - visually compelling social media graphics paired with engaging copy - across four content categories: Tech, AI, Business, and Motivation.
+The platform generates AI-powered "News Cards" - visually compelling social media graphics paired with engaging copy - across four core content categories (Tech, AI, Business, Motivation) plus an optional **Custom** voice where users can define their own niche.

 **Core Vision**: Move beyond simple topic-based automation by allowing users to provide specific, high-value source material for their posts.
 PostVolve is a **Content Repurposing and Curation Engine**, not just a scheduler.